titaniumnetwork-dev/alloy/README.md

 `npm install`

-`node proxy.js / npm start`

-The console should log where you could access the proxy at.
-You could change the port and everything in config.json.

-In order to get websockets working, you must have these headers in your Apache / Nginx:

-`Upgrade $http_upgrade;`

-`Connection "upgrade";`
+`npm start`

+The default place for the proxy when its started is `https://localhost:443` but feel free to change it in the feature

 # Updates to come in the future

-- Sessions instead of cookies

 - Reverse proxy mode

-- Better encoding / encryption
+- Full URL encoding / encryption mode